gengstrand/clojure-news-feed/server/aws/README.md

-# manually setting up the load test on AWS
+# semi manually setting up the load test on AWS

 Here are the scripts that I use to conduct this research.